Active Harmonic Filter - a Case study of its Advantages & Disadvantages.

 AHF's another disadvantage it requires real-power in kW for injecting phase opposite harmonic current at downstream at the connected non-linear load that causes 3% to 7% real energy losses in kWh term.
 Though OEM catalogue mention only about 3% energy loss, that's measured under an ideal condition as like car-mileage claim.
 Energy-intensive industries employ hundreds of VFD drives within one transformer say 2000 KVA and operate in between 70 to 90% load factor.
 In addition, the active harmonic filter requires higher impedance typically over 3% in series with VFD drive which injects further kW losses.
 Thus the 3% energy loss data may be valid for low-intensity load.
 But for higher load-factor and THDv, it may go up to 7%.

 It has a known problem connecting with backup diesel generator (DG) if plant loads are high and need variable reactive power compensation.
-The active harmonic filter can't deliver that as it inherits only the fixed type design capacitors and needs additional equipment.
+The active harmonic filter can't deliver that as it inherits only the fixed type design capacitor and needs additional equipment.
 A STATCOM to work in conjunction with it or the SATCOM to be inbuilt within it.
 Some AHF manufacturers use an additional external APFC capacitor bank or a detuned harmonic filter which they refer to as hybrid harmonic filter.
 A detuned filter does not control harmonics.
 It uses a detuned reactor in series for the protection of capacitors.

 By design Active Harmonic Filter doesn't remove harmonics from downstream power line but cancels it by injecting anti-harmonics.
 Its application is to limit upstream harmonics within IEEE-519 norm.
 Whereas passive filter being a harmonic absorption type sucks up harmonics by short-circuiting it both from downstream loads and upstream power systems within its range.
 By doing so, it cleans up the circulating-harmonics from downstream loads which otherwise get absorbed in the downstream equipment and In turn, increase voltage harmonic distortions within the electrical power system of the supply transformer.
 In a chain reaction, it magnifies current harmonics extent of which depends upon the fault level of the load bus PCC.
 Thus, by design passive filter relieves downstream non-linear load by removing circulating-harmonics and eliminates equipment failure, break-down and nuisance tripping issues.
 In-addition protection relay functioning improves.
 We have uploaded another case study about it for an automobile industry with a 1.0 MW Solar Power Plant.
 Read it at Solar Power Inverter with Harmonic Filter.